Shirish-Bashyal/Shirish-Bashyal/README.md

-<h3 align="center">I'm a software developer with a passion for building efficient and scalable applications.
+<h3 align="left">I'm a software developer with a passion for building efficient and scalable applications.
 I enjoy learning new technologies and working on projects that solve real-world problems.
 When I’m not coding, I’m exploring new ideas or working on personal projects.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">